shanks28/FinalYearProject/README.md

 ## Acknowledgments

-- This project utilizes pre-trained weights from the [Super SloMo](https://github.com/avinashpaliwal/Super-SloMo) repository.
+- This project utilizes pre-trained weights from the [Super SloMo] Model.
 - The U-Net architecture was adapted for efficient frame interpolation.

 ## Contributing